TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 ---
 # Veteran Spells
 ## Rain
-**Complexity:** Simple
+**Complexity:** Complex
 **Casting Time:** Full-turn action
 **Cost:** 4 mana
 **Range:** Self
 **Radius:** 100 meters square
 **Duration:** (60 + 10xARC) minutes
 **Effect**
-	You generate a stationary cloud above you, which starts to rain immediately.
+	You generate a large and stationary raincloud above you, and it starts to rain immediately.
 	All creatures below this cloud are soaked every round unless they have cover from rain.

 ## Armor of Branches